 Mistake #1: Prioritizing Price Over Features

-Many businesses select HR software based primarily on low cost, only discovering critical features require expensive add-ons.
+Many businesses select HR software based primarily on low cost, only discovering that critical features require expensive add-ons.

 This results in higher total costs than choosing a comprehensive solution initially.
 Verify essential requirements are included in base pricing.